traelynbrasseaux/masters_project/README.md

 # HealthTech Challenge – Pose-based Exercise Form and Injury-Prevention Toolkit

 Computer-vision toolkit for analyzing exercise form using pose estimation.
-It uses MediaPipe Pose and OpenCV to compute joint angles, classify form quality (good/caution/unsafe), overlay visual feedback, and count repetitions.
+It uses MediaPipe Pose and OpenCV to compute joint angles, classify form quality (good/caution/unsafe), and overlay visual feedback.
 The included exercise is `squats` with configurable angle thresholds.

 ## Project structure
 ```